hwanggu-corgi/hwanggu-log/update.md

 1. Corgi in office hour with professor reid about the assignment♥♥
     - Corgi is back♥♥
-1. Corgi add progress #92 on hyungmogu.com♥♥
+1. Corgi add progress #93 on hyungmogu.com♥♥
-    - Corgi working on converting static template to dynamic template for `home page` #19
+    - Corgi working on converting static template to dynamic template for `home page` #20
         - Corgi working on converting static template to dynamic template
+        - Corgi adding background color on clicking menu button
-        - Corgi working on adding `SecondaryHeader.js` component to app
+        - Corgi completed adding `SecondaryHeader.js` component to app
             - Corgi completed fixing missing icon in `SecondaryHeader.js`
         - Corgi completed adding `PrimaryHeaderMobile.js` component to app
         - Corgi compelted fixing react app update not showing on github